Is Your Home Your Secret Retirement Savings?

 You might work with a real estate agent, which will eat up six percent of the sales price.
 Due to the nature of the listing process, it could take some time to prepare your home to sell, and even afterward it could be on the market for a while, which drives up holding costs.

 As you consider which route may give you the best financial results, keep in mind that selling to an off-market buyer may be an attractive option.
 Working with Sundae can help you sell your home as-is, without a time- and resource-intensive process.
 No realtors.
-No investors.
 Just a straightforward, transparent sales process without all the traditional hurdles.
-We work at a larger scale which helps us stay competitive in price and offer a $10,000 cash advance to help you move.
+We work at a larger scale which helps us stay competitive in price.
+You may also be eligible for a $10,000 cash advance to help you move.